GACOSTA1988/week-three-project/README.md

+# George Acosta Portfolio

+#### This application displays takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions.

+#### By George Acosta

+## Exceptions

 1. Spec: The program returns a range of numbers from 0 to the users inputted number
 Input: "4"
 Output: "0, 1, 2, 3, 4"